geekofalltrades/SSoB/TESTING.md

   item, but belongs to a class of Creation Kit abstractions called "activators."
   I will refer to the in-world stones as "stone activators" throughout this document.
+* reglar-style vs. door-style quest marker: Because I don't know what else to call these.
+A regular-style quest marker is a plain arrowhead pointing down at a quest object.
+A door-style quest marker is found on a door when the quest object is through that door, and looks like the same arrowhead, but pointing through a door.

 ## Known Issues